Fort Ticonderoga: Saratoga campaign

-During the summer of 1776, the Americans, under the direction of General Schuyler, and later under General Horatio Gates, added substantial defensive works to the area.
-Mount Independence, which is almost completely surrounded by water, was fortified with trenches near the water, a horseshoe battery part way up the side, a citadel at the summit, and redoubts armed with cannons surrounding the summit area.
+During the summer of 1776, the Americans added substantial defensive works to the area under the direction of General Schuyler, and later under General Horatio Gates.
+Mount Independence is almost completely surrounded by water, and it was fortified with trenches near the water, a horseshoe artillery battery part way up the side, a citadel at the summit, and redoubts armed with cannons surrounding the summit area.
 These defenses were linked to Ticonderoga with a pontoon bridge that was protected by land batteries on both sides.
-The works on Mount Hope, the heights above the site of Montcalm's victory, were improved to include a star-shaped fort.
+The works on Mount Hope were improved to include a star-shaped fort.
 Mount Defiance remained unfortified.

-In March 1777, American generals were strategizing about possible British military movements and considered an attempt on the Hudson River corridor a likely possibility.
-General Schuyler, heading the forces stationed at Ticonderoga, requested 10,000 troops to guard Ticonderoga and 2,000 to guard the Mohawk River valley against British invasion from the north.
-George Washington, who had never been to Ticonderoga (his only visit was to be in 1783), believed that an overland attack from the north was unlikely, because of the alleged impregnability of Ticonderoga.
-This, combined with continuing incursions up the Hudson River valley by British forces occupying New York City, led Washington to believe that any attack on the Albany area would be from the south, which, as it was part of the supply line to Ticonderoga, would necessitate a withdrawal from the fort.
+In March 1777, American generals were strategizing about possible British military movements and thought it likely that the enemy would make an attempt on the Hudson River corridor.
+General Schuyler headed the forces stationed at Ticonderoga, and he requested 10,000 troops to guard Ticonderoga and 2,000 to guard the Mohawk River valley against British invasion from the north.
+George Washington had never been to Ticonderoga, but he believed that an overland attack was unlikely from the north because of the alleged impregnability of Ticonderoga.
+This and continuing incursions up the Hudson River valley by British forces occupying New York City led Washington to believe that any attack on the Albany area would be from the south, as it was part of the supply line to Ticonderoga and would necessitate a withdrawal from the fort.
 As a result, no significant actions were taken to further fortify Ticonderoga or significantly increase its garrison.
-The garrison, about 2,000 men under General Arthur St. Clair, was too small to man all the defenses.
+The garrison consisted of about 2,000 men under General Arthur St. Clair and was too small to man all the defenses.